UCSF-CBI/c4/docs/scheduler/job-summary.md

 ```

-As a first guess, we can assume that this script takes at most1 hour to run, but let's assume we don't have a good sense on how much memory it will consume, so we set the `--time` #SBATCH option on the script by putting `#SBATCH --time=01:00:00` after the shebang in the script header.
+As a first guess, we can assume that this script takes at most 1 hour to run, but let's assume we don't have a good sense on how much memory it will consume, so we set the `--time` #SBATCH option on the script by putting `#SBATCH --time=01:00:00` after the shebang in the script header.
 Also as a first guess, we will ask for two CPUs and 4 GiB of RAM.
 Once we have all the `#SBATCH` options in place, the script looks like this:

 ```sh
 #!/usr/bin/bash